modin-project/modin/README.md

 conda install -c conda-forge modin-mpi # Install Modin dependencies and MPI through unidist. conda install -c conda-forge modin-hdk # Install Modin dependencies and HDK.
 ```

+**Note:** Since Modin 0.30.0 we use a reduced set of Ray dependencies: `ray-core` instead of `ray-default`.
+This means that the dashboard and cluster launcher are no longer installed by default.
+If you need those, consider installing `ray-default` along with `modin-ray`.

 Refer to
 [Installing with conda](https://unidist.readthedocs.io/en/latest/installation.html#installing-with-conda)